Cripple Creek & Victor Gold Mine: History

 Warren, Harry & Frank Woods entered the Victor mining scene in when they purchased the Mount Rosa Placer and incorporated the Mt.
 Rosa Mining, Milling and Land Company on January 9, 1892.
 This would later become known as the Cripple Creek & Victor Gold Mine.

 Most of the Cripple Creek properties were consolidated into the Golden Cycle Mining and Reduction Company, and the Carlton Tunnel was completed in 1941.
 This 6.5 mile long tunnel drained the district down to 3,000 feet.
 The roasting-cyanidation Carlton Mill opened in March 1951.
 This mill also tested the first carbon adsorption-desorption process.

 The Cripple Creek and Victor Narrow Gauge Railroad was opened in 1967 and continues to serve as a tourist attraction.

 The current open cut operation dates back to 1995.
 The operation became part of AngloGold in March 1999, when the company acquired the Independence Mining Company and thereby 66% of the mine.
 AngloGold merged with junior partner Golden Cycle Gold Corporation in 2008 and thereby acquired the remaining 33% of the project.

 The mine is a low-cost, low-yield open pit operation, with grades well below one gram of gold per tonne of ore.
 In recent years, 2008 and 2009, the mine accounted for 5% of AngloGold Ashanti's worldwide production.
 It is the company's only active operation in the United States.
 In 2008, the State of Colorado and Teller County granted the mine a mine-life extension.

 Production and grade of the mine have steadily declined over the last few years, while the total production costs have risen from US$372 an ounce in 2007 to US$475 in 2009.
 The mine employed 562 people in 2009, of which 367 were permanent employees.

-In August 2015, the mine was sold to Newmont Mining Corporation.
+In August 2015, the mine was sold to Newmont.
+In December 2024, Newmont sold the mine to SSR Mining.